Americans killed in Kenya helicopter crash were avid travelers

 The American tourists killed in a helicopter crash in Kenya were avid travelers and often documented their trips on their social media profiles, including sharing a number of videos and photos from their visit to Africa.

-The U.S. Embassy confirmed Monday that Asher Burke, Brandon Stapper and Kyle Forti were among those who died when the helicopter they were in crashed on Lake Turkana Central Island on Sunday night.
+The U.S. Embassy confirmed that Asher Burke, Brandon Stapper, Kyle Forti and David Baker were among those who died when their helicopter crashed on Lake Turkana Central Island on Sunday night.

 Kyle Forti's mother, Ann Forti, told NBC News that her son loved to travel and took an impromptu trip to Kenya after an invite from Burke.
 The two have known each other since they were teenagers, she said.